jakobnissen/jakobnissen.github.io/posts/codonset.md

 ```
 @@

-It's a glorified lookup-table: Each input codon is reinterpreted as an integer and used to look up the corresponding amino acid the vector.
+It's a glorified lookup-table: Each input codon is reinterpreted as an integer and used to look up the corresponding amino acid in the vector.
 We *could* use the existing `GeneticCode` object to do reverse translation, but for each amino acid, we would have to traverse the vector and find all the codons that code for that particular amino acid.
 Instead, let's make a new object: